 HOW TO MAKE THE APPLE CINNAMON TOPPING

 Arguably the best part of this apple cinnamon oatmeal is the easy sautéed apple topping.
+This pear oatmeal has the same type of delicious topping just with pears instead of apples!

 To make the sautéed apples you’ll need: